Authorization and Grant

 on behalf of one account to other accounts.
 The design is defined in the ADR 030.

-Authorization is an interface that must be implemented by a concrete authorization logic to validate and execute grants.
-Authorizations are extensible and can be defined for any Msg service method even outside of the module where the Msg method is defined.
+Authorization is an interface which must be implemented by a concrete authorization logic to validate and execute grants.
+They are extensible and can be defined for any Msg service method even outside of the module where the Msg method is defined.
 See the

 SendAuthorization example in the next section for more details.